meetshah1205/Custom-Langauge-Zyntax/README.md

 git clone https://github.com/meetshah1205/Custom-Langauge-Zyntax.git
 ```
 - Create files

-It did in the examples folder, but you can anywhere as long as the interpreter can find the path.
+I did in the examples folder, but you can anywhere as long as the interpreter can find the path.

 - Run the interpreter
 ```shell